escorciav/roi_pooling/README.md

 I tried in one of the repos but it fails.
 I even removed all the binaries and compiled again but it still returned zeros.
 Thus, I just moved on and pursue my personal reason:

 I was really curious of launching cupy kernels using data from pytorch tensors.
 It is simply amazing.
-Moreover, it was a great experience to expose myself to CUDA and pytorch.autograd.
+Moreover, it was a great experience to explore CUDA and pytorch.autograd.